It is crucial to understand the different payment structures to choose from - such as paying yourself a salary, dividends or a mix of both.

 It's quite understandable that every small business owner in Canada wants to know the most tax-efficient method of extracting profit from their own companies.

 Paying yourself a business salary or wages as registered corporation means that you will have a set, recurring and steady personal income taxed by the state and federal government.
+Yet dividends have benefits of their own.

 If you are thinking about having a retirement plan, you should consider paying yourself a business salary.
 Paying yourself a business salary means that you will be eligible for the Canada Pension Plan (CPP).
 With CPP contributions, you can receive pension or retirement benefits as early as age 60.